vitalygashkov/barsic/README.md

 # barsic

-A lightweight TypeScript library for working with binary data in a type-safe and declarative way.
+A lightweight library for working with binary data in a type-safe and declarative way.
 Instead of writing manual parsing code, Barsic lets you define binary formats as simple objects and handles all the encoding and decoding for you.

 ## Features